-The Wood Stove/Fireplace Change Out Incentive Program for Non-Low Income Sacramento County Residents is currently out of funding.
-The District is NOT accepting any applications at this time.
+The Wood Stove/Fireplace Change Out Incentive Programs for Non-Low Income and Low Income Sacramento County Residents are currently accepting applications.

 The AQMD has funding to help Sacramento County residents replace older, more polluting units with cleaner-burning, USEPA certified or equivalent units!

 There are 320,000 fireplaces and wood stoves in Sacramento County homes!